Bagus332/NaisuBot_Discord-bot/README.md

    npm install
    ```

-3. Create a .env file in the root directory and add your  variablesenvironment:
+3. Create a .env file in the root directory and add your environment variables:
    ```env
    DISCORD_BOT_TOKEN=your-discord-bot-token
    GEMINI_API_KEY=your-google-generative-ai-api-key